AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXObject/Name.md

 CAEXObject.Name Property
 ========================
-AutomationML 2.1 APIGets and sets the name of the CAEX object (required in CAEX).
+Gets and sets the name of the CAEX object (required in CAEX).

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)